 As Vader puts it in The Empire Strikes Back: “The Force is with you, young Skywalker… but you are not a Jedi yet.”

 And indeed, at this stage, Luke is notably not very good with a lightsaber.
-He has not yet completed his training with Master Yoda on Dagobah and rushed to Cloud City to help Han Solo and Leia Organa, who was captured by Darth Vader.
+He has not yet completed his training with Master Yoda on Dagobah and rushed to Cloud City to rescue Han Solo and Leia Organa, from Darth Vader.

 Was he a little over-confident?
 Probably.
 He was, after all, only about 19 or 20 yo and just found out about the whole Jedi thing.
 Ultimately, he makes it for three-quarters of the duel, just barely, and then gets his right hand sliced off and is introduced to the fact that Vader is his father, Anakin Skywalker.